-Purchase drone insurance
+2. Purchase drone insurance.

-Pick a drone
+3. Pick a drone.

 Upon following the rules and completing training, you should feel comfortable flying your drone commercially.
 The more experience you get once you start flying and completing commercial projects, the more money you will be able to charge for your services.

 This year is a good time to become a commercial drone pilot, and the field can be lucrative.
-It will, however, take some money to purchase the equipment, training courses and insurance needed to become a pilot.
+It will, however, take some money to purchase the equipment, training courses and insurance necessary to become a pilot.
 If you want to become a commercial drone pilot, you have to be committed to the startup costs.

 Bennett Conlin and Richard Baguley contributed to the writing and research in this article.